 - Do I have the time to blog at least weekly?
 (If you’re website is brand new, you need to blog 3-5 times a week for the first 2 weeks, then go down to 2-3 times a week for the rest of the first month so that Google will notice you.)
 What should you blog about?

 - What about visuals?
 Videos, graphics and pictures.
 Am I creative enough?
 There are free tools like Canva.com to create logos, social media cover graphics, blog titles and more!
 For free video editing, if you’re on a Mac, you have iMovie.
 For PC users you have Movie Maker.
-In my last news post, there’s a great infographic at the bottom all about visual search and where that’s going.

 - Do you have the time and skill to create the content?
 Do you want to learn how to do it yourself or hire someone to do it for you?